shankyr/Faad-Explorations/Delphia/README.md

-# Delphia Time Series Forecasting Assignment
+# Delphia Time Series X Forecasting Assignment
 Your task is to build a ML model to daily forecast Quarterly Sales Growth YoY for various companies better than the consensus estimates.